dart-lang/site-www/examples/README.md

 To update the analyzer results files:

-1. Run `dart pub upgrade` to get the latest version of the pedantic package.
+1. Run `dart pub upgrade` to get the latest version of the lints package.
 1. Run `./tool/analyze-and-test-examples.sh --save-logs`.
 1. Look at the diffs for the results files.
 1. If the diffs look good but some comments are missing,